Essential graded algebra over polynomial rings with real exponents: Socles and cogenerators

 \begin{remark} The reason to quotient by~$\tau$ in Definition~\ref{d:soct}.\ref{i:global-soc-tau} is to lump together all cogenerators with nadir~$\sigma$ along the same translate of~$\RR\tau$.
 This lumping makes it possible for a socle basis to produce a downset hull that is (i)~as minimal as possible and (ii)~finite.
-The lumping also creates a difference between the notion of socle element and that of cogenerator: a socle element is a class of cogenerators, these classes being indexed by elements in the quotient-restriction.
-In contrast, a local cogenerator is a cogenerator of the quotient-restriction itself, so a local cogenerator is already an element in the socle of the quotient-restriction.
+The lumping also creates a difference between the notion of socle element and that of cogenerator: a socle element is a class of cogenerators, these classes being indexed by elements in the quotient-restriction; in Example~\ref{e:intro-soc}, for instance, cogenerators lie along the omitted ray before the quotient modulo~$\tau$, whereas the degree of the socle element is a (single) coset of the $x$-axis.
+In contrast, a local cogenerator is a cogenerator of the quotient-restriction itself, so a local cogenerator is already an element in the socle of the quotient-restriction; see Example~\ref{e:local-intro-soc}.
 This difference between socle element and cogenerator already arises for closed socles along faces (Definition~\ref{d:socct}) but disappears in the context of socles not along faces (see Remark~\ref{r:socc0}), be they over real polyhedral groups (Definition~\ref{d:soc}) or closed over posets (Definition~\ref{d:socc}). \end{remark}

 \begin{remark} If localization commuted with cogenerator functors, then the restriction from $\fqo$ to~$\nabt$ in Definition~\ref{d:soct}.\ref{i:global-soc-tau} would happen automatically, because localizing $\cM$ along~$\tau$ would yield a module over $\cQ_+\! + \RR\tau$, whose face poset is naturally~$\nabt$.
 But in this real polyhedral setting, the restriction from $\fqo$ to~$\nabt$ must be imposed manually because the $\Hom$ must be taken before localizing (Remark~\ref{r:soc-vs-supp}), when the default face poset is still~$\fqo$. \end{remark}